 - The board looked complicated once you added a lot of feature suggestions.

 - It wasn’t clear to users how they could easily contribute

 - Users would have to have a Trello account to make a suggestion or vote which would result in less feedback

 Trello seemed better for showing a public roadmap than for collecting and prioritising ideas

 In the end, we decided to use Trello for implementing already-agreed upon actions and collecting research that didn’t require prioritisation.
-And that’s what we did, at least before we moved to Notion (which does a better job of offering you a coherent workspace).
+That’s what we did, at least before we moved to Notion which does a better job of offering you a coherent workspace.

 So, no to Trello.